 - Heat a pot of water with a few drops of the oil.

-- Breath it in, as close as possible through your nose.
+- Breathe it in through your nose.

 When you have the flu, you can take advantage of the antibacterial properties of onions.
 The same thing goes for bronchitis.